About

 When to Refinance Your Auto Loan

-If you are currently paying a high rate, refinancing can significantly reduce your monthly payment and total interest.
+If you are currently paying a high rate, refinancing your auto loan can significantly reduce your monthly payment and total interest.
 Consider refinancing when:

 • Your credit score has improved by 50+ points since your original loan